Does content creation constantly get pushed to the bottom of your to-do list?

 In the same way that many people find excuses not to exercise, many business owners find excuses not to work on their content.

-We can talk about the benefits of content marketing and how to do it until we’re blue in the face.
+I can talk about the benefits of content marketing and how to do it until I’m blue in the face.
 But giving you all that knowledge, telling you why content marketing is so great and teaching you how to do it, won’t make the content appear.

 And you can’t do content marketing without content.

-So this is our simple guide to beating procrastination, overcoming writer’s block and getting down to the hard work of actually turning ideas into content.
+So this is my simple guide to beating procrastination, overcoming writer’s block and getting down to the hard work of actually turning ideas into content.